 Is Black Mold Airborne?

-Many species of mold are known for their abilities to produce pollutants into the airspace of the environment in which it is growing in, leading to the tainting of the indoor air quality and even effects to the health of those individuals exposed to the environment.
-Mold spore and toxins like mycotoxins are the two forms of pollutants that are released from mold and that become airborne into the airspace of a home where the mold is growing, each of these pollutants will have varying impacts on the conditions in the space.
+Many species of mold are known for their abilities to produce pollutants into the airspace of the environment in which it is growing, leading to the tainting of the indoor air quality and even effects on the health of those individuals exposed to the environment.
+Mold spores and toxins like mycotoxins are the two forms of pollutants that are released from mold and that become airborne into the airspace of a home where the mold is growing, each of these pollutants will have varying impacts on the conditions in the space.
 Black mold is known to produce both of these pollutants into the air, but when these mold spores and toxins are produced into the air it will depend on a number of factors in the environment.

 Black mold has a wet coating colony that will typically help to prevent the spores of this mold from becoming airborne into the air space.
 However, once this moisture source depletes the toxic black mold colony will dry out and promote the releasing of these mold spores into the air.
 In addition, alterations to the humidity of a home can also trigger the emission of black mold spores into the air of the environment.
 Lastly, when black mold is disturbed – usually through the process of trying to remove the mold from the environment, it can cause an outbreak of mold spores and toxins that will be released into the air and lead to a toxic indoor air space within the home.
 Therefore, if you have black mold in your home be sure to contact a mold remediation specialist to properly mitigate and remove the mold source safely from the environment.

-Black Mold Air Purifier
+Is There a Black Mold Air Purifier?

-The EnviroKlenz UV Air Purifier is a revolutionary air purification device that specifically works to filter out mold spores and other microorganisms from the air and provides these airborne pollutants with a high efficiency of kill.
+The EnviroKlenz UV Air Purifier is a revolutionary air purification device that specifically works to filter out mold spores and other microorganisms from the air and provides these airborne pollutants with high efficiency of kill.
 The EnviroKlenz® technology is a patented earth mineral non-toxic material that works safely to capture, contain, and neutralize a broad spectrum of noxious and toxic chemicals and odors from the indoor space of an environment.
 This technology will act as the first stage of filtration in the EnviroKlenz UV Air Purifier, along with a second stage filtration that consists of a hospital-grade HEPA filter for fine particulate matter removal larger than 0.3 microns in size at a 99.99 percent efficiency.

-What makes the EnviroKlenz UV Air Purifier work solidly against mold spores and microorganisms is its utilization of UV-C light bulbs within the air purifier, and these lights are strategically located in between the two stage of filtration in the air purifier – shining right above the HEPA filter.
+What makes the EnviroKlenz UV Air Purifier work solidly against mold spores and microorganisms is its utilization of UV-C light bulbs within the air purifier, and these lights are strategically located in between the two-stage of filtration in the air purifier – shining right above the HEPA filter.
 The HEPA filter will be the filtration process that captures these mold spores and toxins that are collected in the air purifier, and thus the UV-C lights will shine on the collection site of this HEPA filter to effectively destroy the mold spores held within this filter.